 analogy of web accessibility being like a ramp.
 Web accessibility is a well built building from the foundation up."
 I agree with this and want to include those technical communicators who are not in software

 @ezufelt once wrote, "I don't like the- accessibility is part of the foundation whether you are working with software or hardware.
 Some people seem to find this concept hard to digest.
 Stories that tell how accessible products have a positive effect in someone's life could be the tipping point.
 I've collected some links that tell stories – life-changing stories, in fact.

-- The story of Proloquo2Go: a graduate student's iPhone application gives voice to people with communication disabilities.
+- The story of Proloquo2Go: "Graduate Student's iPhone Application gives Voice to People with Communication Disabilities" by Mary Helen Miller, January 15, 2010.
 The article includes examples of how Proloquo2Go influenced the life of some users.
-Product information about this app that provides a voice for those who cannot speak.
+Product information about Proloquo2Go that provides a voice for those who cannot speak.
+Updated

 - The iPad grabbed everyone's attention when it came out.
 Most reviews discussed the fancy bells and whistles.
 Far more interesting were the articles that demonstrated its value as a kind of off-the-shelf assistive technology: a new world for a young boy with cerebral palsy, an affordable communicator for a busy entrepreneur, or iMean, an app to help an autistic teen communicate.

 - Assistive technology called COGKNOW is helping dementia sufferers get through the day.

 - (I was uncomfortable about recommending the following article.
 Why?
 There was an auto-play ad on the page that drove me crazy as I searched for the source of the sound!
 You are warned.)
 The article discusses how the web is improving the lives of disabled computer users

 - iComm is an iPhone app created by a father to give a voice to his severely disabled daughter.